Φ

 Prediction

-Identity-fused beliefs resist correction in proportion to field-integration depth
+Identity-fused beliefs resist correction in proportion to boundary-integration depth

 Testable Via